mufkuw/m-paperless/docs/development.md

 docker build --file Dockerfile --tag paperless:local .
 ```

-## Extending Paperless-ngx
+## Extending M-Paperless

-Paperless-ngx does not have any fancy plugin systems and will probably never
+M-Paperless does not have any fancy plugin systems and will probably never
 have.
 However, some parts of the application have been designed to allow
 easy integration of additional features without any modification to the
 base code.

 ### Making custom parsers

-Paperless-ngx uses parsers to add documents.
+M-Paperless uses parsers to add documents.
 A parser is
 responsible for:

 -   Retrieving the content from the original